joe-scotto/EmailLink/README.md

 ```

 # Schemes
-SwiftMail supports the most common iOS email clients.
+EmailLink supports the most common iOS email clients.
 You can choose whichever ones you want however, it is recommended to add all of them for the best support. **You must included "LSApplicationueriesSchemes"** otherwise a fatal error will be thrown.
 Other mail clients not listed here will not work with SwiftMail, please create a pull request with new suggestions along with their matching schemes.

     The default `mailto:` scheme is not required to work as this is the built-in iOS mail client link.